jessewaites/piratebroadcast.github.io/_posts/2016-12-17-speech-to-text-translation-in-javascript-demo.md

 to allow my website to briefly access your microphone, then start talking to your computer.
 This works on non-mobile devices only, and best in Chrome.
 I built this with the HTML5 Speech Recognition API, which allows JavaScript to have access to a browser's audio stream and convert it to text.

+When you're testing it, say the words "Pizza", "Ice Cream", or "Cheeseburger" for a nice surprise.

 <pre><div class="words" contenteditable>
 </div></pre>